microchip-ung/lan937x_linux/src/kernels/masternet-next/Documentation/networking/ip-sysctl.rst

 	Default: 0x1

-	Note that that additional client or server features are only effective if the basic support (0x1 and 0x2) are enabled respectively.
+	Note that additional client or server features are only effective if the basic support (0x1 and 0x2) are enabled respectively.

 tcp_fastopen_blackhole_timeout_sec - INTEGER